Rethinking the 60/40 portfolio

 Secrets to success

-The 60/40 portfolio owes much of its past success to three key factors:
+The 60/40 portfolio may owe much of its past performance to three key factors:

 - Slowing inflation.
 In the early 1980s, the Federal Reserve managed to stamp out high inflation from the prior decade, and with that came falling Treasury yields and lower correlations between stocks and bonds.
 This helped to provide portfolio diversification and healthy total returns for both asset classes.